 Santa Caterina - Ski Resort and Snow Summary

-The Italian Ski Resort of Santa Caterina is part of the Alta Valtellina ski area with access to 112 individual pistes.
+The Italian Ski Resort of Santa Caterina is part of the Alta Valtellina ski area with access to 184km of downhill skiing, with 112 individual pistes, served by 62 ski lifts.
 In addition to the skiing in Santa Caterina itself (35km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Alta Valtellina ski resorts of Bormio and Livigno.

 The ski resort itself is above 1500m, so skiing or boarding back to the resort is usually possible.
 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.